NTIA/scos-sensor/README.md

 rich enough so that multiple sensors can be automated effectively while being simple enough to still be useful for single-sensor deployments.
-For example, by advertising capabilites and location, an owner of multiple sensors can easily filter by frequency range, available actions, or goegraphic location.
+For example, by advertising capabilites and location, an owner of multiple sensors can easily filter by frequency range, available actions, or geographic location.
 Yet, since each sensor hosts its own [Browsable API](#browsable-api), controlling small deployments is as easy as clicking around a website.

 When a task acquires data, that data and a significant amount of metadata are stored in a local database.
-The full metadata can be read directly through the self-hosting website or retrieved in plain text via a single API call.
-Our metadata and data format is an extension of, and fully compatible with, the [SigMF](https://github.com/gnuradio/sigmf) specification.
-See the [References](#references) section for a link fully describing the `scos` namespace SigMF specification.
+The full metadata can be read directly through the self-hosted website or retrieved in plain text via a single API call.
+Our metadata and data format is an extension of, and compatible with, the [SigMF](https://github.com/gnuradio/sigmf) specification.
+See the [References](#references) section for a link describing the `scos` namespace SigMF specification.

-When deploying equipment remotely, the robustness and security of its software becomes a prime concern. `scos-sensor` sits on top of a popular open-source framework, which provides out-of-the protection against cross site scripting (XSS), cross site request forgery (CSRF), SQL injection, and clickjacking attacks, and also enforces SSL/HTTPS (traffic encryption), host header validation, and user session security.
+When deploying equipment remotely, the robustness and security of its software becomes a prime concern. `scos-sensor` sits on top of a popular open-source framework, which provides out-of-the-box protection against cross site scripting (XSS), cross site request forgery (CSRF), SQL injection, and clickjacking attacks, and also enforces SSL/HTTPS (traffic encryption), host header validation, and user session security.
 In addition to these, we have implemented an unpriveleged user type so that the sensor owner can allow access to other users and API consumers while maintaining ultimate control.
 To minimize the chance of regressions while developing for the sensor, we have